EverettHanke/GameClientServerAssignment/README.md

 Heal n	n for player character.
 Creates random health pool to heal from.
 Heal for random amount a into player n. also increases stamina.
 Hurt n	n for player character targeted.
 Creates random damage number remove from health pool.
 Creates a random damage amount the player has no control over.
 The damage amount reduces the health a from player n
 QUIT	None	Quit the connection

-Code for the client and server is under Week 6: BankClientServerExample.zip

 For part 1 of this project, you will first design and submit a protocol of your choosing.
 And then you also want to choose a data structure for the server as well… and include that in your protocol design document.